Murkantilism/Chromacore/README.md

 <br></br>
 ## Description

 Chromacore is a 2D infinite musical platformer set in the dark.
-Our thief struggles to run away from other mystic forces slowing him.
+Our thief struggles to run away from other mystic forces slowing him down.
 Run, run and run!
 <br></br><br></br>
 The game can be found here: http://catalincraciun.me/Chromacore